 This is a three-day review course specifically targeted to both Nuclear Medicine and Cardiology residents.

-CALGARY NUCLEAR MEDICINE REVIEW COURSE
+UNIVERSITY OF ALBERTA NUCLEAR MEDICINE REVIEW COURSE

 This review course is especially organized for the Nuclear Medicine residents.
 The residents are encouraged to attend this course.
 The program provides partial reimbursement of travel expenses up to a maximum amount is set by program.